Outline

 There are three key roles in the Zenswap protocol:

-- Liquidity providers (LPs), who add USDC to the liquidity pools for the supported assets and may also provide short-term loans that power the Turbo Service.
-For more details, see Turbo Service.
+- Liquidity providers (LPs), who add USDC to the liquidity pools for the supported assets and may also provide short-term loans that power the Boost Mode.
+For more details, see Boost Mode.
 In return, LPs earn fees and rewards.

 - Swappers, who use the liquidity in the pools to swap assets on an ad-hoc basis.
 They pay fees in the process.